statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Domestic coordination

 States Parties shall ensure the application of the present Convention, notably through domestic coordination.
-To meet their obligations under this Convention, States Parties may rely on anti-doping organizations as well as sport authorities and organizations.
+To meet their obligations under this Convention, States Parties may rely on anti-doping organizations as well as sports authorities and organizations.

 ### Article  8